normanwongcl/docker-flask/README.md

 # Dockerizing flask, postgres, nginx

-Teaching myself how to work with flask project.
+Teaching myself how to work with the python ecosystem by working with Python Flask Framework.

 # Demo